 Go back to STEP 1 or you will deal with karma 🙂

-The installation process can take up to a few seconds/minutes.
-It will depend on your Internet speed connection.
-Now open your browser and type in http://Synology-ip-address:4550 Create a new user account.
+Now open your browser and type in your HTTPS/SSL certificate like this https://grav.yourname.synology.me In my case it’s https://grav.mariushosting.synology.me If everything goes right, you will see the Grav main page.
+Type in your own Details then click Create User.
 Note: The Username should be between 3 and 16 characters, include lowercase letters, numbers, underscores and hyphens.
 Attention: Uppercase letters, spaces, and special characters are not allowed for the Username.
 Follow the instructions in the image below.

 Enjoy your Grav!